dwave-training/embedding-pictures/README.md

 produce an image file ```clique_embedding_pegasus.png``` in your working directory.
 This file contains a picture with a left and right side.
-The left side of the image is an 8-clique and the right is an example Pegasus embedding, using the 2015 clique embedding algorithm, of an 8-clique.
+The left side of the image is an 8-clique and the right is an example Pegasus embedding, using the 2014 clique embedding algorithm, of an 8-clique.

+## References

+[1] Cai, Jun, William G. Macready, and Aidan Roy.
+"A practical heuristic for finding graph minors." arXiv preprint arXiv:1406.2741 (2014).

 ## License